Botfuel/botfuel-dialog/references/prompt_dialog.md

 Each question corresponds to an entity.
 When the user answers the questions, entities are extracted from the answer.
 The PromptDialog uses the extracted entities to decide what to do next.

-For example you would like to use a PromptDialog when you want to:
+For example you have to use a PromptDialog when you want:

 - configure a travel
 - get the weather in given location